 Every now and then, a dad speaks up.
 When he does, I usually pay close attention to this male perspective.

-Wes Lake is a bereaved dad in our group who often has thoughtful posts that help my heart.
+Wes Lake is a bereaved dad in our group who often has thoughtful posts that touch my heart.
 This one in particular was a beautiful, true and helpful reflection so I asked him for permission to share.

 He graciously agreed.

 ” [I was] just thinking about 5 years down this road and some of the things I’ve learned:

 For a long time I wished the Lord would take me but apparently he had other plans because I’m still here.
 So if I’m still alive what choice do I have but to pick up the pieces of a shattered life and learn to live again.
 Yes, I’m severely disabled but I need to make the best of what I have.

 It is not the hand your dealt, it is about how you play the cards.